onmax/ninja/content/blog/importancia-del-trabajo.md

 Ni siquiera tu familia te va a ver tanto…

 Después cambias de trabajo y terminas cambiando de grupo de amigos.

-## Bibliografía: fuentes, referencias y notas

-Pulsa aquí para plegarlas/desplegarlas.

-- 1

-  Shephard RJ, Rode A. The Consequences of ‘modernization:’ Evidence from circumpolar peoples.
-Cambridge University Press; Great Britain: 1996.

-- 2

-  Datosmacro.
-2023.
-“Desempleo de España 2023.”‌

-- 3

-  Bryan, Mark & Nandi, Alita.
-(2015).
-Working hours, work identity and subjective wellbeing.

-- 4

-  Bellet, Clement & Neve, Jan-Emmanuel & Ward, George.
-(2019).
-Does Employee Happiness Have an Impact on Productivity?.
-SSRN Electronic Journal.
-10.2139/ssrn.3470734.

-- 5

-  “Love and Work: How to Find What You Love, Love What You Do, and Do It for the Rest of Your Life : Buckingham, Marcus: Amazon.es: Libros.”
-2023.‌